kubos/kubos/docs/sdk-docs/index.rst

     - :doc:`../installation-docs/sdk-installing` - How to install the SDK onto your host machine
     - :doc:`sdk-examples` - A list of example projects using the SDK
-    - :doc:`sdk-project-config` - How to configure a Kubos project's settings, dependencies, and underlying hardware information
     - :doc:`sdk-cheatsheet` - A quick guide for the most common SDK tasks
-    - :doc:`sdk-reference` - The full list of Kubos CLI commands
     - :doc:`sdk-rust` - How to develop and run Kubos projects using Rust
     - :doc:`sdk-python` - How to develop and run Kubos projects using Python
     - :doc:`windows-dev-environment` - How to develop Kubos projects from a Windows-based host computer